 Training your dog to follow the end of a stick or ‘wand’ with his nose will give you lots of extra training ‘power.’
 Ultimately, your dog will be performing new and more demanding tasks.

-The first stage is to have the dog approach and sniff a meat-smeared wine cork at the base of the wand, then you click and give him a treat.
+The first stage is to have the dog approach and sniff a meat-smeared wine cork at the base of the wand, and then you click and give him a treat.
 Once you’ve repeated this several times, your dog will learn that he must follow the stick to obtain the payoff of a click and treat.

 Dr. Mugford says that this technique is used by professional trainers who need dogs to perform really complex tasks, such as opening doors for wheelchair users and guiding the blind.

 Head collars have given less able owners the ability to walk strong dogs.
-No harsh checking from the owner is required and the dog soon learns that his walks will be most comfortable if they are conducted on a slack lead.
+No harsh checking from the owner is required, and the dog soon learns that his walks will be most comfortable if they are conducted on a slack lead.

-Dr. Mugford says that his view remains that head collars are best used as an interim training tool not as a permanent solution.
+Dr. Mugford says that his view remains that head collars are best used as an interim training tool, not as a permanent solution.

-Once you've properly leash trained your pet, you should begin working with him using a standard lead.
+Once you've properly leash-trained your pet, you should begin working with him using a standard lead.

 At-home dog training

 Most dog owners cannot afford to work with a professional dog trainer.
 Dr. Mugford has some advice for those of us who aren't able to pay a professional to train our pets.
-He says there are many high quality training aids, such as books, DVDs and online resources available.
+He says there are many high-quality training aids, such as books, DVDs, and online resources available.

 You just need to be careful to choose reliable sources.